cythral/lambdajection/examples/CustomSerializer/README.md

 # Encrypted Options Example

 This example illustrates the use of a custom serializer, which is set using the Serializer argument on the Lambda handler.
-This also makes use of embedded resources and application load balancer events.
+This also makes use of:

+- Embedded resources
+- Application load balancer events
+- IAsyncDisposable methods - waits to dispose resources used in the invocation until that invocation is completed.

 ## Files